Ebonyi River crash: 14 corpses recovered, 13 still missing as crane pulls out bus - New Telegraph

-About 14 bodies have been recovered from the Akaezeukwu River, Ivo Local Government Area of Ebonyi State, the scene of the ghastly motor accident which occurred on Friday night.
+Fourteen bodies have been recovered from the Akaezeukwu River, in Ivo Local Government Area of Ebonyi State, the scene of the ghastly motor accident which occurred on Friday night.

 This followed the location and recovery of the bus by divers brought into Ebonyi from neighbouring states to aid in the search and rescue of the victims.